Contributors

 Ben Ambrazaitis was born and raised in Billingham, Teesside.
 In this smoggy background he spent most of his teens looking for a hobby without any real success.
 However, the smog dispersed and he found something that intrigued his creativity – writing.
 This interest led him to study Creative Writing at York St John University, getting his first job in York working at McDonald’s.

-Carl Burkitt likes to tell tales.
-He tells long tales, short tales, silly tales, sad tales and likes to tell them online, behind a mic, in books, in schools, or on the sofa with his young family in Manchester.
-His debut collection, What Does A Baby Think It Is?
-And Other Questions, was published in 2020 by Enthusiastic Press.
-Read more of Carl's work at www.carltellstales.com.
+Carl Burkitt likes telling tales.
+He tells long tales, short tales, silly tales, sad tales, and tells them online, behind a mic, in schools, and on the sofa.
+His poetry collection, What Does A Baby Think It Is?, was published by Enthusiastic Press in 2020, followed by Big Bad Mike by Dreich in 2021.
+His debut kids’ collection, Elephants Sleep in Bunk Beds, was published by Beir Bua in 2021.

-Hélène Demetriades joint won the Hedgehog Press Full Fat Poetry Collection competition last year, and will have her debut collection The Plumb Line published in 2022.
+Hélène Demetriades joint won the Hedgehog Press Full Fat Poetry Collection competition in 2020, and had her debut collection The Plumb Line published in 2022.
 She is a practising psychotherapist.
 Her poetry has been published in numerous magazines and webzines.
 Many years ago she studied English at Leeds University.

 Brianna Ferguson is a writer from the Okanagan Valley in British Columbia.
 A current MFA candidate at the University of British Columbia, she also holds a BA in Creative Writing and a B Ed in Secondary Education from UBC.
 She has been a contributing writer with Vancouver Weekly since 2018.
 Her poems and stories have appeared in various publications across North America and the UK.
 Her debut poetry collection, A Nihilist Walks into a Bar, will be released by Mansfield Press in November 2021.